juanallo/7-js-challenges-by-chatgpt/7-QuoteGenerator/README.md

 Build a Quote Generator App that generates and displays random quotes to users.
 You should integrate with a quote API to fetch random quotes and display them on the webpage.
 Users can click a button to load a new random quote.

+## Extra Points

+- How could you allow users to save their favorite quotes, creating a personal collection they can revisit and share with others?
+- What additional features or filters could you add, such as categorizing quotes by themes or authors, to enhance the user's experience in exploring and discovering quotes?
+- Can you implement a feature that allows users to generate and share visually appealing quote images, making it easy for them to post on social media platforms or use as wallpapers?

 # Rubric

 | Criteria | Max Points | Novice | Intermediate | Proficient |